- Blog Categories

 The card is the first step toward formulating the user story, but the requirement needs to be further discussed and refined, and communicated to the developers.
 This is done through conversation.
 The conversation between developers, Product Owners, Scrum Master, and the stakeholders also fosters collaboration between all, thus helping in getting a shared understanding of the requirement and leading to the development of the product.

 This exchange of thoughts and opinions through conversation takes place incrementally over time, starting from story estimation carried out during release planning and then during the sprint planning meeting when the story is picked up for implementation.
-While the conversations are mostly verbal, documents can be used for support.
+While the conversations are mostly verbal, documents can be used for support, helping teams follow the 3 Cs of user stories more effectively.

 3. Confirmation